myusufceylan/programming-notes/solid-principles.md

 }
 ```

-- CustomerReportGenerator for the report generation responsibility.
+- CustomerReportGenerator for the report generation responsibility:
 ```java
 public class CustomerReportGenerator {